-On our highlands tour from Edinburgh we focused on visiting film locations, landscapes and visiting the most famous distilleries that produce the original scotch whisky.
-We visited many of the locations of the Harry Potter films, those of the film Skifall by 007 and finally those of the timeless scenes of the film Highlander.
+We visited many of the locations of the Harry Potter films, those of the 007 film Skifall and finally the locations of the timeless scenes from the film Highlander.

 Scotland what to see – First day – Edinburgh what to see

 The first day of our tour in Scotland we dedicated it to visiting the city of Edinburgh, the capital of Scotland.
 With only one day available we concentrated on our visit to the Royal Mile with its palaces, St Gile’s Cathedral, the hub and finally Edinburgh Castle.